Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 Links!

-Even for local searches, links are essential for ranking higher in search results.
-For a local business that means you need to have some local authority.
+Links are essential for ranking higher in search results, even for local searches.
+For a local business, you must have some local authority.
 As soon as your website is live, update every profile you have to point to your website.
-That means Yelp, Google Business Profile, social media profiles, and so on.
+That means Yelp, Google Business Profile, social media profiles, etc.

 Links from local websites are going to boost your website.
-The most valuable links are going to be other websites that serve your local community.
+The most valuable links will be other websites that serve your local community.
 Outside of your social profiles, there are many options for getting links to your website that will ultimately help it rank better in search engines.

-These tips will give you some ideas about how you can get local links from valuable sources.
+These tips will give you ideas about getting local links from valuable sources.
 They’re guaranteed to provide a boost for your business.
 The more links you get towards the top of the list, the better off you’ll be.
-That means more searches your website will rank for which leads to more leads for your business.
+That means more searches your website will rank for, leading to more leads for your business.

 8 Local Links Strategies

 This list is full of the best ideas to get valuable local links for your website.
-They’ll lend authority to your website in turn making search engines trust your website and rank it higher.
-They hold local sway and will help you rank in local searches even more.
+They’ll lend authority to your website, making search engines trust and rank it higher.
+They hold local sway and will help you rank even higher in local searches.

 These are ranked from most effective to least effective.
-You should find the best balance for you with what’s easiest vs how high in the list it is which will give you more benefits.
+You should find the best balance for you with what’s easiest vs. how high on the list it is, which will give you more benefits.

 1) Local News Features

-There are few things more powerful than being featured in a new article for a local news organization.
+Few things are more powerful than being featured in a new article for a local news organization.
 That means you get mentioned or written about, and the article is posted online with a link to your business.

 That’s valuable.

-Getting featured in a TV segment is cool but unless people go out and Google you after that, it’s not going to do you much good.
-It should be written and there should be a link.
+Getting featured in a TV segment is cool, but it won’t do you much good unless people go out and Google you after that.
+It should be written, and there should be a link.

-The next best thing if you can’t get a link is to have some sort of contact information cited on the page too.
+The next best thing if you can’t get a link is to have some sort of contact information cited on the page, too.
 That could mean it has your business phone number or maybe address.
-These won’t be nearly as valuable but they could still benefit your business in the long run.
+These won’t be as valuable, but they could benefit your business in the long run.

 2) Local Education Sites

 This one is powerful because education websites often hold a lot of sway in the local community.
-They’re often at the center of the community in many ways.
+They’re frequently at the center of the community in many ways.

-If you create a good resource that fits into an education websites content, ask them if they’d like to link to it.
-If you can get that link then your website is going to get a huge authority boost in the eyes of search engines.
+If you create a good resource that fits into an education website’s content, ask them if they want to link to it.
+If you can get that link, your website will get a considerable authority boost in the eyes of search engines.

-You could even start a local scholarship for a college even if small.
+You could even start a local scholarship for a college, even if small.
 That will guarantee they link to your website because they often have scholarship resource pages.
-You could even sponsor a school event, and they may mention and link to your website on the event page or sponsorship page.
+You could even sponsor a school event; they may mention and link to your website on the event or sponsorship pages.

 The local school near me does a fun run every year and calls for local business sponsors.
 Part of each sponsorship package is a link on the school’s sponsorship page, a great benefit to a local business.